 Every pan usually comes with a set of guidelines for use and cleaning.
 The manufacturer will indicate whether the pan is a dishwasher pan or not.
 So, if you are having doubts about your pans and pots, you should read the instruction manual that came with the pans.
 If you cannot find the manual, you can always go online and search or contact the manufacturer directly.

-Look out for the material:
+Look out for the material on dishwasher pan:

 Different materials used in making pans react differently to being tossed in the dishwasher.
 Some pans may get damaged, or the humidity in the pan contributes to their degradation.
 Let’s take a more in-depth look at different materials and whether they are dishwasher-safe.